Scholars’ Spotlight: The Legacy of Irving Thalberg

 Greed

 On a more sour note, Thalberg found that the studio merger had also put him in charge of another production being directed by his nemesis, Erich von Stroheim.
 It was the film Greed (1925).
-Based on the book McTeague, it told the story of a second-rate dentist whose wife wins the lottery…only to see their lives destroyed by greed, lust, and desire.
+Based on the book McTeague, tells the story of a second-rate dentist whose wife wins the lottery…only to see their lives destroyed by greed, lust, and desire.

 Thalberg was appalled.
 He demanded that von Stroheim cut it down.
 The director reluctantly complied until he had a movie that ran over three hours.
 Thalberg still wasn’t satisfied and took control.
 His editors then worked to create a version that ran just under 100 minutes.